ChampSim/ChampSim/README.md

 ```
 pin -t obj/champsim_tracer.so -o traces/ls_trace.champsim -s 100000 -t 200000 -- ls
 ```
-Traces created with the champsim_tracer.so are 60 bytes per instruction, but they generally compress down to 2-10 bytes per instruction using gzip.
+Traces created with the champsim_tracer.so are approximately 64 bytes per instruction, but they generally compress down to less than a byte per instruction using xz compression.

 # Evaluate Simulation